ShamilBiktimirov/astro-basics/README.md

 ## Repository structure

-The codebase is organized by topic-oriented modules:
+The codebase is organized by topic-related modules:

 astro-basics/
 - control/ % Control-related utilities